 Menacing teen girls is a staple of the thriller genre, and Megan Abbott's novel Dare Me is all about the darker side of the teenage psyche.
 A story of jealousy, obsession, and power, Dare Me explores what happens when cheerleading squad captain Beth and her obedient friend Addy clash with Collette French, the girls' steely and enigmatic new coach.
 If the USA Network adaptation follows what happens in the Dare Me book, it's sure to be a bloodbath.

-In the book, you're introduced early on to the power dynamic between Beth and Addy, and how Collette quickly throws everything in chaos.
-Though Addy portrays herself as submissive to Beth, she says that all the cheerleaders "owned" the last coach before Colette.
+The book introduces high schoolers Beth and Addy, whose friendship is thrown into chaos with the arrival of their new cheer coach, Collette.
+Though Addy portrays herself as submissive to Beth, she says that all the cheerleaders "owned" the previous coach.
 "Especially Beth.
 Beth Cassidy, our captain.
 I, her forever-lieutenant," Addy says.
 "Her right hand, her fidus Achates.
 That’s what she calls me, what I am.
 Everyone bows to Beth and, in so doing, to me."

 "There’s always the one friend who takes all the air out of the room or is such a presence and the other one who is secondary and is longing to be that bigger person," Abbott explained to Fiction Writer's Review.
 "There’s something about that complicated female dynamic that I think has been a pulse through a lot of my stuff."

 There's also a fissure of attraction running between Addy and Beth, which only feeds into the jealousy Beth has towards Collette, the new apple of Addy's eye.